loynin/indecision-react-app/readme.md

 - from `indecision` run `npm install`
 - from `indecision` run `npm run server`

-For here the website is host on the local machine.
+From here the website is host on the local machine.

 ### 4. Tools:
 ---------